On the existence of accessibility in a tree-indexed percolation model: Acknowledgements

+This work was supported by FAPESP [grant numbers 2015/20110-0, 2013/03898-8, 2016/11648-0]; and CNPq [grant numbers 461365/2014-6, 479313/2012-1, 304676/2016-0].
 We are grateful to Rahul Roy for pointing out to us the relation between records and our model.
-Thanks are also due to Francisco Rodrigues and Rafael Grisi for fruitful discussions at different stages of the current work.
-C.F.C. was partially supported by FAPESP (grant number 09/52379-8).
-P.M.R. was supported by CNPq (479313/2012-1) and FAPESP (2013/03898-8).
+Thanks are also due to Francisco Rodrigues and Rafael Grisi for fruitful discussions at different stages of the current work, and to the reviewers for their corrections and remarks which helped to improve the presentation of our work.